Xiuhefu: Construction and design

-In general, the design and construction of the Xiuhefu is not bound by any traditional clothing making rules.
-However, as a set of attire, it follows the traditional yichang system being typically composed of a waist-length liling dajin ao, a form of ao (a form of Chinese coat) which has front lapel overlapping across the chest and closing on the right side with a liling (standing collar), and a long-length qun, which looks similar to a mamianqun as it is one of its derivative.
-The upper garment is not always a liling dajin ao; it can also be a yuanling ao, which is an ao with a round collar.
-The sleeves are horn sleeves, which are relatively wide; the sleeves can sometimes be double-layered.
+In general, the design and construction of the Xiuhefu are not bound by traditional garment-making rules.
+However, as an ensemble, it follows the traditional yichang system and is typically composed of a waist-length liling dajin ao, a type of ao (two-layer jacket) characterized by an overlapping front closure crossing the chest and fastening on the right side with a liling (standing collar), and a long-length qun.
+The qun resembles a mamianqun, as it is considered one of its derivatives.
+The upper garment is not always a liling dajin ao; it may also be a yuanling ao, a type of ao with a round collar.
+The sleeves are typically horn-shaped and relatively wide and may sometimes be double-layered.

 Mamianqun

-The qun used in the Xiuhefu is influenced by the historical mamianqun of the Qing dynasty, especially those used in the late years of the Qing dynasty in the 1910s, which was used as part of the bridal attire.
-This wedding skirt is also called mamianqun.
-The mamianqun used in the Xiuhefu can either be an A-line, pleated skirt or a pleated circle skirt.
-It has panels of flat fabric, which is embellished with decorative designs which uses an embroidery technique known as Chaoxiu (潮繡 (Chao embroidery)).
-Compared to the historical mamianqun which has qunmen (裙門 (skirt door)) or mamian (馬面裙 (horse face)) created by the overlapping characteristics of the skirt, the flat and straight panels of fabric used in the Xiuhefu are added on top of the pleated skirt, like a pendulum; it can also have more than two visible flat panels.
-The skirt is long enough to touch the top of its wearer's feet.
+The qun used in the Xiuhefu is influenced by a specific late-Qing style of the mamianqun, particularly the variants worn during the 1910s, when the skirt continued to form part of the bridal attire.
+This wedding skirt is also referred to as mamianqun.
+The mamianqun used in the Xiuhefu may take the form of either an A-line skirt, pleated skirt, or a pleated circle skirt.
+It features flat fabric panels embellished with decorative motifs executed using an embroidery technique known as Chaoxiu (潮繡 (Chao embroidery)).
+Unlike the historical mamianqun whose overlapping construction creates qunmen (裙門 (skirt door)) or mamian (馬面裙 (horse face)), the flat, straight panels used in the Xiuhefu are attached to the exterior of the pleated skirt in a pendulum-like manner.
+The skirt may also feature more than two visible flat panels.
+The skirt is long enough to reach the tops of the wearer's feet.

 Embroidery

-The Xiuhefu is typically embroidered with flowers (e.g. peonies) and birds (e.g. peacocks) to symbolize love for whole seasons.
-It can also be embroidered with pairs of butterflies, and auspicious Chinese characters.
+The Xiuhefu is typically embroidered with floral motifs (e.g. peonies) and birds (e.g. peacocks), which symbolize enduring love throughout whole seasons.
+It may also be embroidered with pairs of butterflies and auspicious Chinese characters.